Chelsea F.C.

+Chelsea Football Club is a professional football club based in Fulham, London, England.
+The club was founded in 1905 and named after neighbouring area Chelsea.
+They compete in the Premier League, the top tier of English football, playing their home games at Stamford Bridge.
+Since 2022, the club has been owned by BlueCo.

+Chelsea won their first major domestic trophy, the First Division championship, in 1955.
+They won their first Premier League title in the 2004–05 season.
+In total, Chelsea have won six top-flight league titles.
+They have also won eight FA Cups, five League Cups, and four FA Community Shields, making them the fifth-most successful club in English football.

+At international level, Chelsea won their first European trophy in 1971, lifting the Cup Winners' Cup, which they won again in 1998.
+They went on to win their first UEFA Champions League title in 2012 and repeated the feat in 2021.
+Chelsea have won the UEFA Europa League twice, in 2013 and 2019.
+After winning the UEFA Conference League in 2025, Chelsea became the first club to win all four main UEFA competitions, as well as all UEFA Men's competitions.
+They also won the FIFA Club World Cup in 2021 and 2025, the latter being the contest's first iteration with 32 teams.

+Chelsea have rivalries with fellow London teams Arsenal, Tottenham Hotspur, Fulham, and also with Leeds United.

 History

-Founding and early years
+Founding and early years (1905–1952)

 In 1904, Gus Mears acquired the Stamford Bridge athletics stadium in Fulham with the aim of turning it into a football ground.
 An offer to lease it to nearby Fulham F.C. was turned down, so Mears opted to found his own club to use the stadium.
-As there was already a team named Fulham in the borough, the name of the adjacent borough of Chelsea was chosen for the new club; names like Kensington FC, Stamford Bridge FC and London FC were also considered.
+As there was already a team named Fulham in the borough, the name of the adjacent borough of Chelsea was chosen for the new club; names like Kensington FC, Stamford Bridge FC and London FC were considered.
 Chelsea F.C. was founded on 10 March 1905 at The Rising Sun pub (now The Butcher's Hook), opposite the present-day main entrance to the ground on Fulham Road, and were elected to the Football League shortly afterwards.

-Chelsea won promotion to the First Division in their second season, and yo-yoed between the First and Second Divisions in their early years.
-They reached the 1915 FA Cup Final, where they lost to Sheffield United at Old Trafford, and finished third in the First Division in 1920, the club's best league campaign to that point.
+Chelsea won promotion to the First Division in their second season, and yo-yoed between the First and Second Divisions in its early years.
+The team reached the 1915 FA Cup final, where they lost to Sheffield United at Old Trafford, and finished third in the First Division in 1920, the club's best league campaign to that point.
 Chelsea had a reputation for signing star players and attracted large crowds.
 The club had the highest average attendance in English football in ten separate seasons including 1907–08, 1909–10, 1911–12, 1912–13, 1913–14 and 1919–20.
 They were FA Cup semi-finalists in 1920 and 1932 and remained in the First Division throughout the 1930s, but success eluded the club in the inter-war years.